Learn

 Cheef Botanicals takes organic, fermented kanna and turns it into tasty, plant-based treats.
 The lineup includes Youphoria's gummies and chocolate gems made with all-natural ingredients, vegan recipes, and gluten-free options.
 Guarana and caffeine add clean energy, while the flavor stays smooth and enjoyable.

 • Kanna Gummies – Mixed Berry & Mixed Citrus.
-Fruity, fast-acting, and portable with consistent dosing.
+Fruity, portable, and easy to portion with consistent dosing.
+The gummies mix fermented kanna extract with bright flavor for a smooth, approachable option you can take anywhere.

 Frequently Asked Questions